dsohk/rancher-devsecops-workshop/docs/part-1.md

 ```

 Choose the region closiest to you to continue your lab setup.
 The script will then
-1) Provision VMs on your AWS account with region you picked,
+a) Provision VMs on your AWS account with region you picked,
-2) Configure firewall rules of these VMs,
+b) Configure firewall rules of these VMs,
-3) Download AWS SSH keypair to your local folder to access to these VMs, and
+c) Download AWS SSH keypair to your local folder to access to these VMs, and
-4) Create shortcut files for you to access to the VMs in your lab environment.
+d) Create shortcut files for you to access to the VMs in your lab environment.
-5) Install Kubernetes tools (`Kubectl` & `helm`)
+e) Install Kubernetes tools (`Kubectl` & `helm`)
-6) Deploy Rancher using Docker
+f) Deploy Rancher using Docker

 #### Incase if you experience Error creating AWS Lighsail instance